 From 11:00PM PDT on Friday, July 1 until 5:00AM PDT on Saturday, July 2, the Shmoop engineering elves will be making tweaks and improvements to the site.
 That means Shmoop will be unavailable for use during that time.
 Thanks for your patience!

 Piggy wants to go to Jack and the others and insist that they give his glasses back, because it's the right and reasonable thing to do.

-They pair decides to bring the conch shell with them to give an impression of authority.
-(Yes, that will work, too.)
+The pair decides to bring the conch shell with them to give an impression of authority, and maybe clean themselves up a little, too.

 When they get there, the boys in Jack's group are "painted out of recognition."

-Jack shows up; he and Ralph argue about Piggy’s glasses.
+Roger throws a small stone at Sam and Eric, and then Jack and Ralph argue about Piggy's glasses.

 Piggy screams, afraid to be left by himself when he can't see.

 "'You pinched Piggy's specs,' said Ralph, breathlessly.
 'You've got to give them back.'"